 Spinoza opposed the religious belief that some things are divine while others aren’t.
 For him, everything is divine because everything exists within God.
 He believed nothing is unholy because everything exists only because God, The Divine Creator, exists.

-3.Anyone Can Understand God’s True Nature
+On Understanding God’s True Nature

 ‘Everyone can by the light of nature clearly understand the goodness and the eternal validity of God.’ – Baruch Spinoza

-Many religious leaders believe understanding God is a spiritual gift only bestowed upon some individuals.
-However, Spinoza believed everyone can understand God’s true nature by studying nature because nature acts according to God’s laws and thus displays ‘his’ attributes.
+Many people believe understanding God is a spiritual gift of religious leaders.
+Contrarily, Spinoza believed everyone can understand God’s true nature by studying nature because nature acts according to God’s laws and displays ‘his’ attributes.

-Spinoza disagreed with the idea that miracles are contrary to nature since ‘nothing comes to pass in nature in contravention to her universal laws.’
+The philosopher disagreed with the idea that miracles are unnatural.
 For him, miracles are part of nature since they obey its laws.
 He claimed that many people believe miracles are supernatural occurrences because they are beyond their understanding.

-5.The Illusion of Good and Bad
+On The Illusion of Good and Bad

 According to Spinoza, good and bad are ideas that arise after comparing one thing with another.
 For instance, an individual only believes Hip Hop is bad because he compares it with Country music, Rock, or Rhumba.

-Besides this, people call one thing bad if it makes them sad and call another good if it makes them happy.
-For this reason, good and bad changes because something that can make you happy might be called bad if it makes another person sad.
+Besides this, people believe a thing is bad if it makes them sad and another is good if it makes them happy.
+For this reason, good and bad change because something that can make you happy might be bad if it makes another sad.

-Anyway, I gained massive interest in Spinoza’s teachings after realizing that he was banished from the Jewish community and forced to flee Amsterdam.
-My research on ancient history has enlightened me that all people who provided the masses with teachings that enabled them to realize their true power were either forced to exile or killed.
+I gained massive interest in Spinoza’s teachings after realizing that he was banished from the Jewish community and forced to flee Amsterdam.
+My research on ancient history has enlightened me that anyone who shared teachings that exposed man’s true power was either forced into exile or killed.
 Jesus was crucified, Socrates was sentenced to death, and Pythagoras was burned.

-We should all strive to study these folks – who were either killed or exiled – because their teachings contained hidden truths that the ruling classes didn’t want us to know.
-I will thus continue studying Spinoza’s works, and I’ll share them with you because I believe they contain powerful hidden teachings.
+We should study these people – who were either killed or exiled – because their teachings contain hidden truths that the ruling classes don’t want us to know.
+I will continue studying Spinoza’s works, and I’ll share them with you because I believe they contain powerful hidden teachings.

-Spinoza, Benedictus de, and Joseph Ratner.
+Benedictus de, and Joseph Ratner.
 The Philosophy of Spinoza.
 Modern Library, 1954.